mead-ml/mead-baseline/python/xpctl/README.md

 ### Installation

 In the `xpctl` dir, run `pip install -e`.
-You can create a file `mongocred.py` at `xpctl/drivers/` if you do not want to pass the parameters everytime you start the command.
+Before installation, you can create a file `mongocred.py` at `xpctl/drivers/` if you do not want to pass the parameters everytime you start the command.
 The file should look like this:

 ```
 creds = {"user": <username>,